GStreamer/gstreamer/docs/gst-validate-config.md

 Default: `GST_CLOCK_TIME_NONE` - disabled

-The maximum number of dropped buffer, a `config::too-many-buffers-dropped` issue will be reported if that limit is reached.
+The maximum number of dropped buffers, a `config::too-many-buffers-dropped` issue will be reported if that limit is reached.

 ## Variables